BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_7__making_multiple_food_items_space_cabbages_.md

 foods = []
 ```

 Step 2.
-Next you create a for loop using maxFoods as the range updating the code from this:
+Next you create a for loop using maxFoods as the range updating the code

+From this:

 ```python
 food = turtle.Turtle()
 food.color("lightgreen")